fnordfish/teckel/DEVELOPMENT.md

     MyCain.with(:step1) { { foo: "bar" } }.with(:stepX) { { another: :setting} }.call(params)
     ```
-- Add support for around hooks in Chains (for db transactions etc.)
-- Add a dry-monads mixin to wrap Operations and Chains result/error into a Result Monad
+- Add a dry-monads mixin to wrap Operations and Chains result/error into a Result Monad (for example see https://dry-rb.org/gems/dry-types/master/extensions/monads/)
+    ```
+    MyOp.call("input").to_monad do
+    end
+    ```
+- Check if/how to deal with inheritance
 - ...